phubbard67/mathing_around/README.md

-This is an assignment for an algorithms class

-to make the project, simply run 'make' or 'make hw3' you can clear the project with 'make clean'
+To make the project, simply run 'make' or 'make hw3' you can clear the project with 'make clean'